ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 }
 ```

-Commits a finalized block to the sled state, skipping contextual validation.
+Commits a finalized block to the rocksdb state, skipping contextual validation.
 This is exposed for use in checkpointing, which produces in-order finalized
 blocks.
 Returns `Response::Added(block::Hash)` with the hash of the
 committed block if successful.